-The Board met eight times during 2011.
-All directors attended all regularly scheduled meetings of the Board and the committees on which they served in 2011.
-One director was unable to attend the telephonic Board meetings held on October 7, 2011 and November 18, 2011 and another director was unable to attend the telephonic Board meeting held on June 10, 2011.
+The Board met six times during 2012.
+All directors attended all regularly scheduled meetings of the Board and the committees on which they served in 2012, except for one director who did not attend the Board meeting held on September 10, 2012.
 The standing Board committees that help the Board fulfill its duties include the Nominating and Corporate Governance Committee, the Audit Committee and the Compensation Committee.
 The Board also holds regularly scheduled meetings of non-employee directors.
-Mr. Kassling presided at these meetings in 2011 and currently presides at these meetings.